 Aafa can tell her lawyer that she the entirety of her estate to pass to her legal heirs.
 The distribution under Shari’ah law would be as follows:

 - Parents get 1/6 each,

 - The remainder goes to the children with the son receiving double the share of the daughter.

 - Siblings do not inherit.

 Aafa has the option of bequeathing one-third of her estate to someone not already inheriting from her but this is not necessary and if she has not gifted the 1/3 in the first instance, she is free to change her mind at a later date.

 When making a Will, the testator will appoint an executor (al-wasi) to administer the estate and carry out their wishes.

-Our team of Wills and estate planning experts have been advising Muslims on Sharia Wills and other private client matters for over ten years.
-To book a consultation, please contact us:
+Our team of Wills and succession planning lawyers have been advising Muslims on Sharia Wills and other private client matters for over ten years.
+To book a complimentary consultation, please contact us: